 Crime victims who do not want to pursue action with the College or the Illinois criminal justice system still have the option of making a confidential report.
 With the reporting person's permission, the Rend Lake College Chief of Police can file a report concerning the details of the incident without revealing that person's identity.
 The purpose of a confidential report is to comply with the victim's wish to keep the matter confidential, while taking steps to ensure the future safety of the victim and others.
 Those wishing to file a confidential report will be referred to the Rend Lake College Chief of Police or any of the Campus Security Authorities.
-Reports filed in this manner are counted and disclosed in the Rend Lake College or the Illinois criminal justice system should be aware that police reports are public record and thus cannot be held in confidence.
+Reports filed in this manner are counted and disclosed in the Rend Lake College Annual Security Report crime statistics for the institution.
+Those who wish to pursue action within the college or the Illinois criminal justice system should be aware that police reports are public record and thus cannot be held in confidence.